philippkoelmel/arcgis-threejs-externalrenderer/README.md

 # Arcgis three.js external renderer

 Takes away the boilerplate from integrating Three.js to ArcGIS.
+See a the [example](./example) running live [here](https://philippkoelmel.github.io/arcgis-threejs-externalrenderer/).

 ## Install